What do you think about the Bible?

 We fully affirm and encourage the role of women in pastoral leadership.
 You can visit our Staff page and see for yourself.

 We understand that this is a pretty big issue today and that many people have been hurt by churches.
 We believe that all people are created in the image of God, and that Jesus has given us the command to love each other as we would love ourselves.
 Love means to sacrifice for the other, to put them above ourselves.
-This is how we strive to live and do church no matter someone’s sexual orientation.
-Everyone is welcome and will be fully included here at TCC because we believe that love never fails.
-We allow full access to membership and service for everyone – regardless of ethnicity, economics or sexual orientation.
+We offer full access to membership, service and leadership for everyone – regardless of sexual orientation or gender identity.
 We believe that when access is denied, love is refused; when equality dissolves, love becomes self-centered.
+For more information, please read our Statement on Sexuality.

 Why do you focus so much of your ministry on Milwaukee?